19hours/sg-statutes/Acts/Bankruptcy Act.md

 (c) submits a statement of affairs which is false, and which he either knows or believes to be false or does not believe to be true; or

-(d) submits a statement which is misleading in any material particular or contains any material omission,
+(d) submits a statement of affairs which is misleading in any material particular or contains any material omission,

 shall be guilty of an offence and shall be liable on conviction to a fine not exceeding $10,000 or to imprisonment for a term not exceeding 2 years or to both and, in the case of a continuing offence, to a further fine not exceeding $200 for every day during which the offence continues after conviction.